CaskAle/iot-workshop/README.md

 • You must have an instance of the [Internet of Things Platform service](https://console.bluemix.net/catalog/services/internet-of-things-platform).

-• You must have an instance of the [dashDB for Analytics service](https://console.bluemix.net/catalog/services/dashdb).
+• You must have an instance of the [Db2 Warehouse on Cloud service](https://console.bluemix.net/catalog/services/dashdb).

 • You must have a Raspberry Pi and a Sense HAT.